darrellsuggs/darrell.thoughts/categories/contribute-support.md

 author_profile: true
 entries_layout: list
 classes:
 description: "No ads.
 No cookies.
 No paywalls.
 This is the internet the way it was intended.
 Take what you need, leave what you can.
 This is more of a community service than a business adventure.
-More like a street performance where you can watch if you want or keep on going.
-Contribute if you want, or just enjoy the show."
+Like a street performance where you can watch if you want or just keep on going.
+Contribute if you like, or just enjoy the show."
 ---